 Unauthorised photocopying is illegal.
 To comply with the code of Fair Practice, any photocopies brought for the use of the Adjudicator will be retained by the Committee and destroyed.

-CD backing tracks are only allowed for drama performances.
+CD backing tracks are only allowed where specified in the syllabus.

 Photographing, videoing or recording by any means of Festival performances is not allowed.